-The quality control committees evaluate the Willem de Kooning Academy's education methods and facilities and all other aspects of the education programmes.
-The responses are discussed in the committees.
-The resultof these discussions is passed on to the Institute's management, where they are carefully examined.
+4. The quality control committees evaluate the Willem de Kooning Academy's education methods and facilities and all other aspects of the education programmes.
+The responses are discussed within the committees.
+The result of these discussions will be passed on to the Institute's management, where they are carefully examined.
 The management then takes any necessary steps and provides feedback to the students.
 Details regarding the implementation are specified in the student quality assurance protocol.